 Reservation

-Once your assessment has been completed and reviewed, if the outcome of the assessment is successful we will provide you with a reservation form, home contents sheet & service charge breakdown.
-As well as the information provided on our offer letter, the reservation form will include the following information:
+Once your assessment has been completed and reviewed, if the outcome is successful we will provide you with a reservation form, home contents sheet, service charge breakdown and direct debit form along with the Summary of Costs, key information document.

 • Property details – number of bedrooms, number of parking spaces, building standard and warranty information;